larryhastings/big/README.md

 >
 >     'Twas The Night Before Christmas
 >
-> Rule b) handles certain Irish, French, and Italian
+> And the second rule handles certain Irish, French,
-> names.
+> and Italian names.
 >
 >     Peter O'Toole
 >     Lord D'Arcy